aigerabae/repeats_benchmarking/repeatExplorer_notes.md

 and the number of analyzed reads should represent less than 1x genome equivalent (genome coverage of 0.01 - 0.50 x is recommended).
 Reads should be quality-filtered (recommended filtering : quality score >=10 over 95% of bases and no Ns allowed) and only complete read pairs should be submitted for analysis.

+To do:
+find a way to compare RN and RepeatExplorer given 1 only allows raw reads and another only assembled reads One way:
+1) run assembly on assembled reads
+2) run TR and RM on assembled, and RE on unassembled (note - QC needed, and paired end reads are optimal)